srph/cookie-machine/readme.md

 Although tests are running on node `>=4.0` (because of jsdom), the library should support node `>=0.12`.

 Currently, only CommonJS is supported.
 Please submit an issue if you'd like any other module to be supported.
-Although, browser builds have low chances of being supported because it doesn't maky any sense.
+Although, browser builds have low chances of being supported because it doesn't make any sense.

 ### Usage
 ```js